 Academics, Classes, and Study Abroad FAQs

-Will there be changes to the 2020 fall term schedule?
+Will there be changes to the 2020 winter term schedule?

-We will shift to primarily remote and online instruction for the fall term.
+We will continue primarily remote and online instruction for the winter term.

 In limited circumstances, such as with some labs, studio experiences, and other small classes, we will provide in-person instruction, in accordance with health and safety guidelines.